FatemaZahra/monitoring_and_alert_management/README.md

 ![Screenshot 2022-08-24 at 14 21 42](https://user-images.githubusercontent.com/102330725/186429313-37421268-ecc7-46a3-a9de-8f8b12452863.png)

 ## AutoScaling and Load Balancing

+An Auto Scaling group contains a collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+An Auto Scaling group also enables us to use Amazon EC2 Auto Scaling features such as health check replacements and scaling policies.
+Both maintaining the number of instances in an Auto Scaling group and automatic scaling are the core functionality of the Amazon EC2 Auto Scaling service.

 <img width="643" alt="Screenshot 2022-08-24 at 16 22 40" src="https://user-images.githubusercontent.com/102330725/186457937-588c84b1-5e5f-458a-8781-79965d6f61e9.png">